marcgarcia00/OpenGraph/content/projects/_index.md

 ---
 title: "Projects"
 draft: false
+description: This is a list of my projects.
 ---
-This is a list of my projects.
 You can select each project to learn more about each one.